davidcameron/windfall/README.md

 }
 </pre>

-"Post" inherits "card", which only gives it the "name" field by default.
+"Post" inherits "card", which only gives it the 'name' and 'slug' fields by default.
 "Post" then defines its own fields, as well as populates content for them.

 ##### Review
 <pre>